andreasvirkus/cottage/pages/contact.md

 That's `hello, hello` in Estonian.

+I'm currently helping [Klaus](https://klausapp.com) conquer the world of customer support's conversation quality.\
-I'm always looking for interesting, small(ish?) projects to tinker on, so let me know if you'd like to collab!
+But that's not to say I'll turn down an interesting, small(ish?) project to tinker on, so let me know if you'd like to collab!

 Either shoot me an [e-mail](mailto:write@andreasvirkus.me) or find me from the onlines 👇